Kennethborup/ds_project_template/README.md

 The project does not include a `environment.yml` file for conda environment, or a `requirements.txt` file for pip environment, but you should highly consider using such files to keep track of your project dependencies.
 You can use the `conda env export > environment.yml` command to create a `environment.yml` file from your current conda environment, or the `pip freeze > requirements.txt` command to create a `requirements.txt` file from your current pip environment.

+**Note:** The `.gitkeep` files are used to keep the empty folders in the repository.
+You can delete them if you want to, they are not necessary.

 <!-- GETTING STARTED -->